hubleto/developer/book/content/pages/advanced-development/core-classes/loader.md

 ## Installing tables of models

 During installation of Hubleto the `installTables()` method will be called for every Loader class in every app.
-You need to initialize the models of the apps and use the `install()` method of the models to properly create the tables and columns of the models.
+You need to initialize the models of the apps and use the `install()` method of the models to properly create the tables and columns of the models in your database.

 ### Example of model installation